Gathering on the Guelph (Ontario) Bridge, 1992.

 Founded in 1985, the Timber Framers Guild is a non-profit educational membership association dedicated to the craft of timber framing.
 We serve as a center of timber frame information and design for professionals, aficionados, and the general public.

-The Guild conducts national and regional conferences, sponsors community building projects and workshops, operates a U.S. Department of Labor–certified apprentice program, and publishes a monthly newsletter and a quarterly journal.
+The Guild conducts national and regional conferences, sponsors community building workshops, coordinates regional gatherings, offers professional development and education, and publishes a member magazine and a quarterly journal.

-Guild members also participate in the following special interest councils:
+Guild members also can participate in the following special interest groups:

 - Timber Frame Engineering Council (TFEC) The Timber Frame Engineering Council formed in 2005 at a Guild conference in recognition of the considerable number of structural engineers among the Guild and in response to a felt need for systematic research, discussion and codification of timber frame joinery and structural practices.
 Our members are dedicated to advancing the technology of timber frame engineering.